DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - The accessor logic has been split into `isEvent` (boolean) and `getEventName` (string | undefined) for clarity.
 - The emitter and library have been merged into a single package for better integration.
 - The merged package is named `@typespec-events/typespec`.
+- Schema naming in the Zod emitter is now configurable to camelCase (default) or PascalCase.

 ## Learnings and Project Insights